 Understand a lease agreement

 Your parents probably didn’t make you sign a lease to live at home, but it’s likely that everyone you live with thereafter will have some paperwork waiting for your John Hancock.
 Unfortunately, leases can be full of legalese and tricky to read, often coming with ironclad provisions that can come back to bite you in the butt later if you don’t understand what you’re signing.
-So before you sign on the dotted line, check out this simple guide for understanding and negotiating a lease agreement.
+See what you need to know before leasing a car.

 Want to understand someone?
 Walk a mile in their shoes—or so the old saying goes.
 But how to actually show empathy in the real world generally doesn’t involve footwear.
 What it does involve is learning how to be a good listener and how to comfort and reassure others without being creepy or patronizing.

 Finish a project

 Starting a new project is easy and fun!
 Finishing it is tough.
 But having the tenacity, will, and understanding to take a project—whether it’s for work, school, or a hobby—from beginning to end is what separates the wannabes from the champs.

 Do your own taxes

 Taxes have a bad rep for being hair-pulling, pillow-screaming, papers of frustration.
 And with good reason.
 But just because they’re complicated, boring, and crazy-making doesn’t give you a pass on doing them.
 So why not skip the pain and just pay someone else to do them for you?
 Doing your own taxes, even if it’s just for one year, gives you vital insight into how your own finances work and a better understanding of how the government works.
 Not an accountant?
 Make sure you’re not making these tax mistakes that could cost you hundreds.